mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

 I had 70g of a lemonade/maltodextrin mix in my bottle and it went down well.
 <!----->
-I would not rate this workout as my favourite.
-Mostly my interface with the saddle was bothered tonight.
-Maybe it was the late start too.

-### WORKOUT POWER CHART
+### INTERVAL POWER
 ![Bike](/assets/jpg/bike-20230215.jpeg)

-One thing that my mistake with the 2 minute efforts revealled was the delta in heartrate vs cadence and what it feels like to transfer effort from my heart and lungs into my legs.
+One thing that my mistake with the 2 minute efforts revealed was the delta in heartrate vs cadence and what it feels like to transfer effort from my heart and lungs into my legs.